Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Minimum and Maximum Amounts

 Companies also have minimum and maximum donation amounts that they’ll match.
-The most common minimum amount is $25, but these amounts range from $1 to $100.
-The maximum amounts have an even wider range.
-These amounts are often between $1,000 and $15,000, though amounts will still vary below and above that range.
+The most common minimum amount is $25, but these amounts can vary from $1 to $100.

 Eligibility